 Technology is now more at the centre of our business rather than a service function.
 It is a key enabler of strategy.
 Without strong technology capability and an innovative and collaborative mindset, we cannot execute our business strategy.Simon Clarke

 Trustpower moved its infrastructure, servers, and legacy applications to a hybrid cloud model with three distinct environments.

 Trustpower took a number of steps to achieve its business strategy.
 It spun off its wind generation line of business to enable it to focus more fully on its core multi-product retail business.
 It moved its corporate offices from an industrial space to a new office building, and designed the new space without fixed desks or personal offices to encourage a more transparent, collaborative work environment.

-Trustpower also made fundamental changes in its data center architecture and operations.
-It considered moving its legacy IT infrastructure to its new headquarters, but after examining that option’s costs, it decided instead to adopt a hybrid cloud approach by partnering with HPE to rationalize its applications portfolio.
+Trustpower also made fundamental changes in its data centre architecture and operations.
+It considered moving its legacy IT infrastructure to its new headquarters, but after examining that option’s costs, it decided instead to adopt a hybrid cloud approach by partnering with HPE to rationalise its applications portfolio.

 Next steps required the migration of 200 legacy software applications to a hybrid mix of public cloud and on-premise environments, which were essentially divided into three categories based on type: development and test applications, compute and database services applications, and business-critical applications.

 In addition to moving applications to the cloud, Trustpower’s initiative also included:

 - Smoke testing and development support during testing and production deployment